jgregori/Bb_rest_helper/README.md

 # DESCRIPTION.

-The Bb Rest Helper includes 5 classes to simpilfy common API operations with Blackboard APIs.
+The Bb Rest Helper includes 5 classes to simpilfy common API operations with Blackboard APIs;

 1. **Get_Config.** This class is used to get configuration variables (url,key,secret)from an external configuration file in Json format.
 If you are authenticating for more than one API (i.e. Learn and Collaborate) you will need separate configuration files (i.e. learn_config.json and collab_config.json).
 2. **Auth_Helper.** This class is used to get the token that then will be used in the API calls.
 Provides different methods for the different APIs.